Orienting Words

 (1′) There is now a little faith in market mechanisms.

-(1) is oriented towards “there is no confidence at all”, while (1′) is oriented towards “confidence”.
-Little and a little are not quantifiers referring to different amounts of faith or food (a little trust being more than little trust), but give opposite orientations to what is essentially the same quantity.
+(1) is oriented towards “there is no confidence at all”, while (1′) is oriented towards “confidence.”
+In (2) little and a little are not quantifiers that refer to different amounts of faith or food (a little trust being more than little trust).
+They give opposite orientations to what is essentially the same quantity.

-Adjectives can change the argumentative strength or the orientation of a sentence.
+Adjectives can alter the argumentative strength or the orientation of a sentence.

 De-realizing operators are defined as follows:

-A lexical word Y is de-realizing in relation with respect to a predicate X if and only if the combination XY is on the one hand is not perceived as contradictory, and, on the other hand, reverses or reduces the argumentative strength of X. (Ducrot 1995, pp. 147)
+A lexical word Y is de-realizing with respect to a predicate X if and only if the combination XY is on the one hand is not perceived as contradictory, and, on the other hand, reverses or reduces X’s argumentative strength.
+(Ducrot 1995, pp. 147)

-He is a relative, and even a close relative
+He is a relative, and even a close one.

-— can be oriented towards “we know each other well”, like “he is a relative of mine”, but with less force:
+It can also be oriented toward “We know each other well”, similar to “He is a relative of mine”, but with less force: